alfonsekon/delete-me-vim/README.md

 Welcome to [Delete Me!
 Vim](https://marketplace.visualstudio.com/items?itemName=alfonsekon.delete-me-vim)!
 A simple VS Code extension that aims to train your Vim Motions.
 This is ***heavily*** inspired by ThePrimeagen's [vim-be-good](https://github.com/ThePrimeagen/vim-be-good) plugin.
 <br></br>
-I will continue developing this extension and add more modes when I have free time --- *I just don't have a lot of free time right now*.

 ## Features